Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-Preparing Your Bookshelves for Paint
+Preparing Your Bookshelves For Paint

-Surface preparation is critical to achieving a successful paint finish free from imperfections and durability problems.
+Surface preparation is critical for achieving a successful paint finish free from imperfections and durability problems.
 Placing heavy books and decor on a painted shelf that wasn't prepared properly can cause the paint to damage easier, or even stick and peel off.

 Never neglect cleaning the surface with a pre-paint cleaner before doing anything else.
 Scrub the shelves with a cleaning pad and rinse with clean water.